Tips on How to Reduce Air Consumption During Scuba Diving

 - 5 Wrapping it up

 You might be wondering why it even is essential to make your air last as long as you can.
-Well, if you need less air, then that means you can enjoy longer bottom times and maximize your overall dive time.
+Well, if you use less air, then that means you can enjoy longer bottom times and maximize your overall dive time.
 Also, you don’t want to be the one diver that has to admit that you have the lowest amount of air left after a dive.

 Why bother to improve your air consumption?